zoeskan/MCB185/unit8-data.md

 4       if m: print(m.group(1))
 ```

-Line 1 abstracts the pattern into a variable, which is what we should have done
+Line 1 abstracts the pattern into a variable.
+Imagine swapping iterating
-from the beginning.
-But sometimes you don't know that until later.
+through a list of a bunch of patterns in an outer loop.

 Line 3 assigns the search to a variable.
 The variable will either have a value
 of `None`, which is logically `False`, or it will contain a "match object".
+The
-This is why the variable is named `m`.
+variable is named `m` as an abbreviation for "match".

 Line 4 retrieves the matched substring if `m` has a value that can be
 considered `True` (most things are `True` except `None`, `False`, 0, and empty
 containers).

-Ultimately, the protein that matches has the following peptide that matches the
-C2H2 zinc-finger pattern: CHACEIACVMAHNDEQHVLSQHH
+Ultimately, the pattern matches: "CHACEIACVMAHNDEQHVLSQHH".

 Regular expressions are very powerful, and we have barely scratched the
 surface.
-There are a lot of good guides on regular expressions.
+The Internet has a lot of good guides on regular expressions.

 ------------------------------------------------------------------------------